A semi-discrete Active Flux method for the Euler equations on Cartesian grids: Limiting

-such that the parabolic reconstruction has an artificial extremum. \end{itemize}
+such that the parabolic reconstruction has an extremum not present in the discrete data. \end{itemize}

-In this case the reconstruction along the edge shall be chosen continuous piecewise linear (``hat'').
-We shall say that the \textbf{reconstruction along the edge is limited}, or just that the ``edge is limited''.
+In this case the reconstruction along the edge will be chosen continuous piecewise linear (``hat'').
+We will say that the \textbf{reconstruction along the edge is limited}, or just that the ``edge is limited''.
 To ensure continuity, the reconstruction in any cell with a limited edge can then no longer be biparabolic, but needs to be modified as detailed below and in Section \ref{sec:piecewisebiparabolic}.

 \item Define

 It can happen that despite